Is there anything better than the run up to an engagement? The nerves, the excitement, the planning, and the selecting of the ring.

 95% of women in male-female couples echoed this, saying 95% of the time that their partner had got down on one knee.

 When it comes to cost, almost a quarter of respondents said they spent over €2000 on an engagement ring, with a similar number spending over €1000.
+This amount is very close the average spending on an engagement ring in the UK based on a recent study.

 Less than one fifth of respondents spend €4000 or over on this special purchase, while one in ten will spend less than €1000.